The U.S. National Tick Collection (USNTC)

 - LA Durden, L Beati.
 Modern Tick Systematics.
 In: Biology of Ticks (2nd edition); D.E.
 Sonenshine and R.M.
 Roe (eds) Oxford University Press in New York City, New York, USA (in press; 2013)

 Researchers studying tick systematics are declining in number around the World.
 In order to prepare new generations of taxonomists it is, therefore, essential to include students in our curatorial and research activities.
-In the last 6 years, about 16 undergraduate and 9 graduate students from GSU benefitted from the USNTC resources while carrying out their Biology research projects (4890, 7890, honor student thesis, master thesis).
+In the last 6 years, about 16 undergraduate and 9 graduate students from Georgia Southern benefited from the USNTC resources while carrying out their Biology research projects (4890, 7890, honor student thesis, master thesis).
 The curators are involved in teaching in a number of external workshops and summer programs, in particular the Ohio State Acarology Summer Program.

 With dozens of visitors each year, the USNTC has a long tradition of accommodating national and international researchers for more or less extended periods of time.
 The collection is accessible and made available to visitors, as are our laboratories.
 Visits can be organized upon request (please e-mail the curator).